yusuf-qutbuddin/theatRICS-MATRICS/README.md

 ## Installation

-The current version has been tested to work through a conda environment with some necessary modules.
+The current version has been tested to work through a conda environment with some necessary modules, you can also download anaconda [here]((https://www.anaconda.com/)).
 You can use the environment.yaml file for setting up the environment.

 **For Windows**: `conda env create --name <ENVNAME> --file environment_win.yml`